viniciusmuller/Monocle/README.md

 - Display server time and weather in server details
 - Add ability to select and browse vehicles and bases
 - Add more sprites (player wielding raid gear, different base tiers, other vehicles)
+- Display players join date in humanized time ("10 minutes ago")
+- Group players in players list by their own in-game group